 How should I dress?

 We can tell you that almost every child or teen we have worked with opens up immensely and makes progress here.
 We approach therapy from a comfortable, non-pressured perspective that values what they are thinking and feeling about the process.
 We know that it is hard to come to a strange place and spill your most difficult and personal “stuff” to a stranger.
 We often see that these more resistant clients are mostly resistant because they feel they are being forced to change.
 So we remove the pressure and allow them to open up naturally through working or playing with the horses, walking through the woods, or creating art.
 We have seen kids that refuse to talk, let down their guard and talk non-stop while on the back of a horse.
+A horse is able to speak to your child/teen in ways that we can't.
 Every journey is unique, but we find that resistance fades once the client opens up to a horse.
 Then growth and change can happen naturally through therapeutic activities and conversations.